exonum/exonum-client/README.md

 ### newType

-This methods create custom data format based on built-in formats and/or other custom formats:
+Used to create describe custom data format.

+Allowed to contain fields of built-in types (such as String, Hash, U64 etc.) and fields on `newType` type.

 Receive a declarative format of the data.